 Higher value services built on Azure Security

-I won’t be so bold (or naive) to claim that Microsoft has completely solved security.
-I will note that for the past two years, Azure security has been a prime focus at these events.
+For the past two years, Azure security has been a prime focus at these events.
 But it was interesting that this year, while security was clearly an important foundation, it wasn’t taking center stage.

 That said, there was one security session I attended that was packed.
 That was Azure Sphere—Microsoft’s play to secure billions of IoT devices.
 Born from the Xbox team, this is the capability for Microsoft Processing Units (MCUs) in IoT devices that use certificate based authentication for security to have a Linux-based OS for developers that is constantly monitored and managed by Microsoft’s cloud IoT machine learning and AI.

 Azure Sphere will manage billions of IoT devices with 10 years active security management from Microsoft through a single purchase

 This is targeted at the hundreds of IoT chip manufacturers.
 It’s available for free as an install on the chip and is sold as a one-time activation, not as a subscription.
 Microsoft said they didn’t want customers wondering, ”Mmm, let’s see, do I need security this month?”
 With the license comes 10 years of Microsoft security management and a platform for vendors to push updates to the devices.

 AI, digital assistants, bots and the shift from integration to configuration